 Every day, on our way to work, to college, to the gym, while we walk our dogs or while we have a stroll with our loved ones, we pass by various small businesses.
 Bakeries, barber shops, cafes, drug stores, retail stores, hair salons, grocery shops, deli shops and other, often family run, firms.
 We consider them to be a part of our every day surroundings.
 A part of our community and everyday lives.
 But little do we know, those small, often family run businesses are the bread and butter of the whole economic system.
 Their existence in our everyday lives is not something to be taken for granted.

 What exactly is a small business you ask?
 A small business is an entrepreneurship that is run and owned by a private person.
 Such businesses usually have a small amount of people employed.
+These businesses need to pay greater attention to their customers.
+Each firm must supply high-quality items in proper bagged packaging.
 More accurately, in the United States of America, small business is one which includes a certain number of workers or a certain annual income.
 Under those two criteria are the following:

 Manufacture with a maximum number of workers from 500 to 1500

 Wholesaling with a maximum number of workers from 100 to 500

 Services which have an annual income from $2.5 to $21.5 million

 Retailing that has an income from $5.0 to $21.0 million

 General and Heavy construction which annual income cannot surpass $13.5 to $17 million